intelligence38000/android-docs/src/pages/java/overview/directions.md

 **Profiles**:

 - *Traffic*: For automotive routing.
-This profile factors in current and historic traffic conditions to avoid slowdowns.
+This profile factors in current and historical traffic conditions to avoid slowdowns.
 Traffic information is available in [these supported geographies](https://www.mapbox.com/api-documentation/pages/traffic-countries.html).
 - *Driving*: For automotive routing.
 This profile shows the fastest routes by preferring high-speed roads like highways.
 - *Walking*: For pedestrian and hiking routing.
 This profile shows the shortest path by using sidewalks and trails.
 - *Cycling*: For bicycle routing.
 This profile shows routes that are short and safer for cyclists by avoiding highways and preferring streets with bike lanes.

-For additional information on all of the available optional parameters, see the [Directions API documentation](https://www.mapbox.com/api-documentation/navigation/#directions).
+For additional information on all the available optional parameters, see the [Directions API documentation](https://www.mapbox.com/api-documentation/navigation/#directions).

 Directions API requests for driving, walking, and cycling routes can specify up to 25 total waypoints along the route.